This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Who should get the hepatitis B vaccine:

-You will need the vaccine if you did not receive it as a child and you are at risk for hepatitis B. Adults get 3 doses of the vaccine.
+You will need the vaccine if you did not receive it as a child and you are at risk for hepatitis B. Adults usually get 2 to 4 doses of the vaccine over 6 months.
 The second dose is given 4 weeks after the first.
 The third dose is given 5 months after the second.
 The following adults should get the hepatitis B vaccine:

 - Men who have sex with men